 The "continuous" assumption calculation only uses half the frequencies at an observed score.
 So for the maximum possible score, only half the observed frequencies are used to express the final percentile.
 This is crazy.
 It is factually incorrect to state the percentile for this score is the value below which n% of the norm-group score, because half the people scoring the maximum observed score are included in the cumulative proportion.
 I tried to make some sense of the competing definitions in one of my Technical Whitepapers entitled "Percentiles and Percentile Ranks - confused or what?"
 Technical whitepaper #3.

 The program accepts anywhere from 1 to 50 scale or test score variables.
 This means that using the "Print-All" facility, raw-score conversion lookup tables can be printed for up to 50 variables as one command.
-The maximum number of cases is currently set at 65,630.
+The maximum number of cases is now 1,048,570 (Excel .xlsx file)

 (click on image to expand)

-You may see this error message when you first run Stanscore, attempting to open an Excel input test file which is installed in the computer's "Documents" folder (by default):
+If you elected to install Stanscore via the .exe setup file, you will see this error message when you first run Stanscore, while attempting to open an Excel input test file which is installed in the computer's "Documents" folder (this is created by default as "Stanscore Input-Data"):

 1. Right click on the program icon, which will then show: